 Downsides of Sisal

 Sisal rope can fray into strings, which some cats pull and chew.
-It can also look tired quickly as the outer strands explode into fuzz.
-Many experts actually prefer flat sisal fabric over rope because it presents a smoother, more continuous scratch zone and shreds in a way cats find satisfying.Â
+It can also look tired quickly as the outer strands explode into fuzz.Â

 Cardboard Scratchers: Budget-Friendly and Cat-Approved

-When Cardboard Is a Good Option
+When Cardboard Is NOT a Good Option

-Cardboard shines if you want a low-cost horizontal option or a disposable station to test placement.
+Cardboard shines if you want a low-cost horizontal option or a disposable station.
 The tradeoff?
-It sheds paper bits, loses shape as itâs clawed out, and needs frequent replacement.
-Rotating a few cardboard pads while keeping at least one premium, sturdy vertical station often strikes the right balance for cats and humans.
+It sheds paper bits, loses shape as itâs clawed out, and needs frequent replacement.Â

 Felt Cat Scratchers: Soft, Quiet, and Surprisingly Durable

 Felt (especially dense synthetic felt) has a smooth, slightly toothy surface that lets claws catch and glide without snagging.
 Because itâs fabric, itâs quieter than cardboard and doesnât shed flakes all over the floor.
 Many cats enjoy the âgiveâ under paw while still getting that satisfying drag.
-In multi-use designsâlike felt caves or tunnelsâcats also rub, nap, and play on the same surface, which reinforces âthis is mineâ and further redirects scratching away from furniture.
+In multi-use designs, cats also rub, nap, and play on the same surface, which reinforces âthis is mineâ and further redirects scratching away from furniture.

 Felt vs. Sisal vs. Cardboard: Realistic Comparison